-The switch was not because of technical specs but because of the way the Fujifilm cameras feel when operated.
+The switch was not because of technical specs but because of how the Fujifilm cameras feel when operated.
 My choice of camera is about how I prefer to interact with my camera.
 I love that my Fujifilm X-T2 has dedicated single-purpose individually marked dials for ISO, shutter speed, exposure compensation, and the metering mode.
-I like the layout of the retro-styled controls that allow me to make quick changes without jumping through menus.
-The Fuji feels “right” in my hand; a “real” camera with tactile knobs and dials just at my fingertips.
+I like the layout of the retro-styled controls that allows me to make quick changes without jumping through menus.
+The Fuji feels “right” in my hand, a "real" camera with tactile knobs and dials just at my fingertips.

 I still have both of those cameras.
 Inspired by the community on 35mmc, I recently restarted my use of film cameras, shooting rolls Ilford HP5 Plus 400 and Kodak Ektar 100 using my P3.
 Last year, while doing some end of summer cleaning, I found my Sony DSC-S70, bettered and some Sony memory cards in a box in the basement.
 The lens was clear, but the batteries were no good.
 A quick trip to Amazon.com, and I had two new batteries.
 The featured image for this post was photographed today using the Sony Cyber-shot DSC-S70.
 Not bad for a 30-year-old camera.

-The reason I still have these two cameras, is they remind me of where I started.
+I still have these two cameras because they remind me of where I started.
 Each is a bit of nostalgia.

 Submitted for the 100DaysToOffload project.